oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ### Build the Terraform configuration

 First, you need to make sure you use a specific version of the providers as different versions might use different attributes and features.
-Create a file:
+Create a `versions.tf` file:

 ```bash
 mkdir terraform